-Standard Reviewed N/A Satisfactory Not Satisfactory C.1 The instructional materials contribute to the achievement of the stated course learning X C.2 The purpose of the instructional materials is clearly explained.
-X C.3 The instructional materials present a variety of perspectives and approaches on X C.4 The instructional materials are appropriately designed for the level of the course.
+Standard Reviewed N/A Satisfactory Not Satisfactory C.1 The instructional materials contribute to the achievement of the stated course learning X C.2 The purpose of the instructional materials is clearly explained. Х C.3 The instructional materials present a variety of perspectives and approaches on X C.4 The instructional materials are appropriately designed for the level of the course.
 X

-- C.1 Yes.
-Instructional materials are directly relevant to the course outcomes. - C.2 No. The purpose of the instructional materials was not clearly explained. - C.3 Yes.
+C.1 - Yes.
+Instructional materials are directly relevant to the course outcomes.

+C.2 - No. The purpose of the instructional materials was not clearly explained.
+Consider enhancing this section.

+C.3 - Yes.
 A variety of projects were identified.
-The Reviewer recommends engaging small group projects to satisfy particular learning outcomes. - C.4 Yes.
+The Reviewer recommends engaging small group projects to satisfy particular learning outcomes.

+C.4 - Yes.
 The rigor matches 1st year college entry students.
 Reviewer also noted the rigor would be acceptable for all students from all demographics.